morethancodenl/mtc-fakecards/readme.md

 ### How to change the locale?
 In MTC-fakecards we are using [ox_lib locale system](https://overextended.dev/ox_lib/Modules/Locale/Shared#:~:text=locales/langcode.json-,Setup,-To%20change%20the).
 The basic value will be english.
 To add other languages copy the preset: en.json and rename it to you `langcode.json` and translate the value.

+### Development Extensions
+An extra event / function has been added after the purchase of a fake item.
+You can add your own extension to this.
+For example a dispatch message or something else you can think of

+- Client Event: `client/forge.lua:line35`
+- Server Function: `server/main.lua:line10`

 ### Previews
 ![image](https://github.com/user-attachments/assets/730a733b-3ada-462c-9975-3b2f0363d66d)
 ![image](https://github.com/user-attachments/assets/0451cb51-0959-41e0-99d6-48c9e14f922d)